ignite/cli/docs/scaffold/oracle.md

 ### Multiple oracles

 You can scaffold multiples oracles by module.
-After scaffold, you must change the `Calldata` and `Result` objects into the proto file `moduleName.proto` and adapt the request into the  `cli/client/tx_module_name.go` file.
+After scaffold, you must change the `Calldata` and `Result` parameters into the proto file `moduleName.proto` and adapt the request into the  `cli/client/tx_module_name.go` file.
 Let's create an example to return the [gold price](https://laozi-testnet2.cosmoscan.io/oracle-script/33#bridge):

 ```shell
 $ starport s band goldPrice --module consuming